ayusc/mywhatsappbot/README.md

 11. Click “Allow Access
 12. It will fill in: 0.0.0.0/0
 13. Click “Confirm”

-Next click on your GitHub profile picture go to Settings > Developer settings > Personal access tokens.
-Select Tokens (classic).
-Then Generate a new token (classic).
-Under select scopes select everything.
-Under expiration set it to No expiration.
-You will be provided the github personal access token (copy and paste it somewhere).
-You need to set it as your GITTOKEN on next step.

-## Setting the environment variables

-> [!NOTE]
-> All your environment variables are safe under repository secrets and no one except you have the permission to view or edit them.

 Next step is setting the environment variables on which most of the userbot commands relies on.
 First of all fork this repository and then go to your forked repository settings > Security > Secrets and Variables > Action and add new repository secret.